What Is the Medical Information Bureau (MIB)?

 Key Takeaways

-The MIB keeps consumer records and assists life insurance companies with the underwriting process, making sure insurers have accurate information about an applicant’s history when they apply for an insurance policy.
-This helps insurance companies to assess applicants more accurately and screen them for past or current medical conditions.
+The MIB or MIB Group, Inc. plays a vital role in the insurance sector by enhancing the underwriting process for life insurance companies across the U.S. and Canada.
+As a collaborative organization owned by its member insurers, the MIB maintains a consumer database that allows insurance companies to assess applicants more accurately and screen them for past or current medical conditions.
 In addition to consumer medical information, the MIB collects information about dangerous hobbies and traffic violations.
 This information helps insurers reduce and prevent fraud.

-How Does the MIB Work?
+How the MIB Works

 The MIB functions in a way that’s similar to a credit bureau.
-While a credit bureau tracks your credit history using lender-provided information like your credit cards and loans, the MIB tracks your medical history in order to help insurance companies decide how insurable you are.
-Types of insurance that require MIB include:
+While a credit bureau tracks your credit history using lender-provided information like your credit cards and loans, the MIB tracks your medical history to help insurance companies decide how insurable you are.
+Types of insurance that require MIB reports include:

 - Life insurance